 In this chart you can see evolution of return of an investment.

 In order to respond to this question, different scenarios get projected taking into account both historical data and thousands of Monte Carlo simulations matching the risk and the style of the investment.

 Projections for investments with lower volatility will present a lower volatility than projections for investments with higher volatility which will result in more dispersed scenarios.

 These return projections get then plotted on a distribution graph.

 95% VaR will be situated at the 95% percentile of the distribution graph.

 It is impossible to have 100% accuracy when it comes to making predictions about the future.
 Therefore, it's common to work with confidence intervals of 90%, 95%, or even 99%.

 95% VaR works with a confidence interval of 95%, therefore the probability of not getting it right is 5%, in other words, 1 in every 20 times.

 What characteristics of an investment affect risk?

 Where to check and track risk on the Darwinex platform

 - You may also track the risk of the strategy underlying the DARWIN.
-The monthly VaR of the strategy underlying the DARWIN asset will most probably not always be within the range of 5% to 10%.
+The monthly target VaR of the strategy underlying the DARWIN asset will most probably be wither lower or higher that the DARWIN's VaR.